Rewind789/wanderer-archive/other/chatnames.md

 147. Womp Womp The Third - Donal (this was the 4th time btw)
 148. Space Alpacas - Lulu Y
 149. If i were a tree - Donal T
+150. I ACTUALLY DID GET AN A AND I NEED TO TELL EVERY1 - Kiefer Y
+151. SHUT UP - Donal (he didnt get an A)
+152. Yeet - Rutvi K